panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 function MyChild ({ onClick }) {
   return <button onClick={onClick}>I am a child</button>;
 }
 ```

 Does it make sense to memoize `handleClick`?

 No, because calling `useCallback()` requires lots of things working.
-Every time `MyComponent` is invoked, `useCallback()` hook is called, and internally React makes some verifications to return the same object function.
+Every time `MyComponent` is rendered the `useCallback()` hook is called.
+Iternally React makes sure to return the same object function.
 Even so, the inline function is still created on every render, `useCallback()` just skips it.

-Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because the memoization costs more than not having the optimization at all.
+Even having `useCallback()` returning the same function instance, it doesn't bring any benefits because *the memoization costs more than not having the optimization*.

-Don't forget about the increased complexity of the code.
+Don't forget about the increased code complexity.
 You have to make sure to keep the deps of `useCallback()` in sync with what you're using inside the memoized callback.

 Simply accept that on each re-render new functions are created: